redpanda-data/connect/website/docs/components/inputs/file.md

 ### `delete_on_finish`

-Whether to delete consumed files from the disk once they are fully consumed.
+Whether to delete input files from the disk once they are fully consumed.

 Type: `bool`